-Over time, students’ personal values become more similar to those of their school principal, according to new research published in Psychological Science, a journal of the Associational for Psychological Science.
+Over time, students’ personal values become more similar to those of their school principal, according to research published in Psychological Science, a journal of the Association for Psychological Science.
 The findings indicate that principals’ values are linked with aspects of school climate which are, in turn, linked with students’ own values.

 “Given the vast amount of time children spend in school, it is important to assess the impact that schools have on children, beyond their impact on children’s academic skills,” say researchers Yair Berson (New York University and Bar-Ilan University) and Shaul Oreg (Cornell University and The Hebrew University of Jerusalem).
 “Our findings show that schools contribute to the formation of children’s values.”

 Although there is a wealth of data showing relationships between aspects of the school environment and students’ academic achievement, relatively little is known about the effects of school climate on non-academic outcomes.
 Based on previous research investigating leaders’ influence on organizational culture and employees’ values, Berson and Oreg hypothesized that school principals might similarly influence school climate and students’ values over time.